elixir-no-nels/ehos-python/docs/usage.md

 ### Starting the daemon

-A few steps is remaining before the system is up and running, you will need to edit the ehos.yaml file with your openstack information and tweak the expected behaviour of the system.
+A few steps is remaining before the system is up and running, you will need to edit the ehos.yaml file with your openstack credentials and tweak the expected behaviour of the system.
 Eg: the max number of nodes running etc.